Programmausfall/Programmausfall/README.md

 - 👋 Hi, I’m @Programmausfall
-Currenty tinkering with Mechanical Keyboards (Mostly Ergos), 3D Printing, KiCad, Soldering and Protogen Fursuits (and the Electronics, Vacuumforming etc)
+Currenty tinkering with Mechanical Keyboards (Mostly Ergos), 3D Printing, KiCad, Soldering, VR and Protogen Suitheads/Fursuits (Mostly the Electronics (currently Arduino Nano V3, TPP223, Max 7219 and Max9814.
+Base is the MK5 by M16 Studios on Thingiverse)

 <!---
 Programmausfall/Programmausfall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.